spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

     List of available fit algorithms for aligning for both pipeline and SVM products; match_default_fit relative alignment without using 2dhist and different throusholds (see json configuration files).

 mosaic_fitgeom_list: dict (*default={"rshift": 10, "rscale": 6, "general": 6}*)
-    The different fit geometries tried in alignment as well as their minobj value, which specifies the number of fits required for a successful fit.
-For pipeline products, the fitgeometry value is ignored and defaults to a fit geometry of "rshift".
-    This is specficed as a default for perform_fit() function in align_utils.
+    The different fit geometries tried in alignment as well as their minobj value which specifies the number of matched sources required for a successful fit.
+For pipeline products, the fitgeometry value is ignored and defaults to a fit geometry of ``rshift``.
+The fitgeom for the pipeline products is specficed as a default in *align_utils.perform_fit*.
 The value for minobj, however, is used.

 fit quality categories
 """"""""""""""""""""""